WE ARE OFFERING VIRTUAL SERVICES IN RESPONSE TO THE COVID-19 PANDEMICWE ARE DOING EVERYTHING WE CAN TO CONTINUE TO SERVE YOU!

 Do you want our services in your area?
 We offer complementary health services both at our location in Princeton and off-site in schools, community centers, nursing homes, churches, and virtually anywhere where there is a need.
 Fill out the Request Form below to get a quote for off-site services at your location.

-The Clinical Counseling Program at Arukah provides integrated, contemporary approaches to bridge gaps and enhance patient-centeredness of treating social-emotional and mental illness within rural populations.
-We currently offer counseling for adults on a self-pay basis.
+The Clinical Counseling Program at Arukah provides integrated, contemporary approaches to bridge gaps and enhance patient-centeredness of treating social-emotional disorders and mental illness within rural populations.
+We currently offer counseling for children, adolescents, adults, couples, families and groups.

 To schedule an appointment, call 815-872-2943.

 We accept most insurance types and have a very generous sliding scale and self-pay rate.

 JAMIE L. TAYLOR, LPC

 Ms. Taylor joined our clinical counseling team in 2020, though she worked with Arukah as a teen group instructor during her school training.
 She has 15+ years experience working as an educator, and 3 years in the mental health arena.
 Areas of competence: EMDR, Trauma-informed, Addictions Counseling, Grief Counseling, Therapy for Non-Suicidal and Suicidal Injury, Treatment of Lifelong Conditions (Bipolar, Schizophrenia), as well as Therapy for Anxiety/Depressive Disorders.

 Ms. Scruggs joined our counseling team in 2019.
 She has 10+ years experience working in various social service organizations and school social work.
 Areas of competence: Trauma- Sensitive, Cognitive Behavioral Therapy, Structural Family Therapy, Marriage Counseling and Individual Counseling.